SaeedAlmohisen/VR_Hack-a-roo/README.md

 Virtually Limitless

 ## Our Usecase:
-Create an intactive classroom to help people around the world to learn, communicate, and have fun.
+Create an intactive classroom using VR to help people around the world to learn, communicate, and have fun.